vocdoni/dvote-js/README.md

 const provider = ethers.getDefaultProvider('goerli')

 // Created from scratch
-const hexSeed = generateRandomHexSeed()  // could be stored locally const passphrase = "A very Difficult 1234 passphrase" // must be private and include upper/lowercase chars and numbers
+const hexSeed = Random.getHex()  // could be stored locally
+const passphrase = "A very Difficult 1234 passphrase" // must be private and include upper/lowercase chars and numbers

 // Or using an already created seed